marain-dotnet/Marain.Workflow/docs/adr/0001-move-to-event-sourcing-based-system.md

 This will allow us to retain the ability to include actions as part of a workflow definition - useful because one of the big benefits of the workflow-based approach is that it makes it easier to see what happens as a result of transitions.

+*Note: we should discuss the above; removing actions from the workflow definition would give us a huge benefit at dev time, in that we would remove the need to be running the workflow service locally in order to develop those actions.*

 ### Consumers can choose whether to use workflow actions or event store subscriptions when modelling their workflows

 ### Workflow actions should no longer be able to modify workflow instance context data

+Since workflow actions will be executed as a result of a workflow transition having happened it no longer makes sense to allow a workflow action to be able to modify the context of an instance - if this were necessary, it would suggest that the workflow has been modelled incorrectly - for a workflow to require further updates as a result of a reaction to a state change implies that what is actually required is for the action to send a new trigger into the workflow to effect the necessary change.

 ### We need a new category of "mutation" that happens as part of workflow state changes

+If can no longer modify workflow instance context, we need an alternative means to do so.
+This new category of change - which we will refer to as Workflow Instance State Mutations (?) should have the following characteristics:
+- Should not depend on external services.
+These mutations will execute both when an event is created to reflect a transition, and when a workflow instance is rehydrated from events.
+As a result, they need to execute quickly and in process.
+- Should be guaranteed to succeed.
+Since they are executing as a result of applying an event, they have to be able to succeed.
+This means that there should be corresponding conditions on the workflow that guarantee that success.
+- Should only be able to modify the workflow instance context.

+It follows from this that all these mutations are able to do is effectively copy values from an incoming trigger to the workflow context, or to remove existing context keys.

 ### Replay becomes possible